-5 still critical after car drove through fundraiser crowd
+4 still critical after car drove through fundraiser crowd

 Police allege that Sura Reyes told them he drove past the gathering, then turned around and headed back to the bar “to drive through the crowd of people.”
 They allege that video corroborates his alleged statement to investigators that he “sped up into the crowd purposefully.”

-Of the 17 people injured, five remain in critical condition while two are listed as fair, and ten other people have been released following treatment, police said Monday.
+Of the 17 people injured, four remain in critical condition in Geisinger Medical Center in Danville while three others are listed as fair, a hospital spokesperson said Monday.
+Ten other people have been released following treatment at several hospitals, state police said.

 Police said Sura Reyes told them he then returned to his Nescopeck home and saw his mother, 56-year-old Rosa Reyes, in the street.
 Police allege that he told them he hit her with the vehicle and then struck her with a hammer several times.